jesmaail/decigames-archive/README.md

 # Emberboy
 - Built on the concept of avoiding the rain.
 - Fire sprite character would extinguish with each hit.

+# Bounce
+- Name based from Calvin Harris song of the same name.
+- I actually like this mechanic, want to reexplore it.